UK to probe lawmaker's claim she was fired over Muslim faith

 Ghani’s claim has deepened the rifts roiling Johnson’s governing party, which is being wracked by allegations about lockdown-breaching parties in the prime minister’s office while Britain was under coronavirus restrictions.

-The “partygate” allegations are being investigated by a senior civil servant, Sue Gray, who is expected to report this week.
+Gray has interviewed Downing Street staff, looked at office records and on Monday was speaking to Dominic Cummings, a former top Johnson aide who has become a loud critic of the prime minister since leaving Downing Street.

 Ghani’s allegation comes after another Conservative legislator, William Wragg, accused party whips of intimidating and blackmailing members of Parliament to ensure they supported the government.
-Wragg says he is meeting with police this week to discuss his claims.
+Wragg says he met with police on Monday to discuss his claims.

+Wragg is one of a handful of Conservative lawmakers calling for Johnson to resign.
+If Gray’s report is highly critical, more may be emboldened to call for a no-confidence vote in Johnson that could result in his ouster.

+Salma Shah, a political consultant and former government aide, said Ghani’s claim had made Johnson’s position “a lot more difficult.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.